porfskylord/TermTalk/README.md

 # 🔨 TermTalk

-A lightweight, terminal-based chat system built in Java — inspired by retro mail apps and gaming-style user IDs (like PUBG/CoC).
+A lightweight, terminal-based chat system built in Java — inspired by retro mail apps.
 Run the JAR on any system and chat instantly over a socket connection.
 Think of it as **your own terminal messenger**.

 ---